The

 [4] Besides Balázs and V.I.
 Pudovkin (in his book Film Technique)

-some linguists of cinema have discussed the acceptability in cinema.
+some linguists of cinema have discussed the acceptability in

 edited by T. G. Bever, J.J.
 Katz and D. T. Langendoen (New York: